Skip to content

 Instead of trying to hit a daily number perfectly, set three anchors that you repeat most days:

 • Breakfast anchor: something you will eat even when you are busy (often the biggest needle-mover).
+How much protein should women eat in the morning?
+I recommend at least 30 grams, and closer to 40 if you are over 45.

 • Lunch anchor: your easiest protein-forward meal (leftovers, bowl, salad with a real protein).